 #3 - Make work with informational text engaging

 The Common Core State Standards insist "that instruction in reading, writing, speaking, listening, and language be a shared responsibility within the school.”
-With their wealth of information, data, and primary sources science and social studies are great places to use Wixie for projects require students to “gather, comprehend, evaluate, synthesize, and report on information and ideas.”
+With their wealth of information, data, and primary sources, science and social studies are great places to use Wixie for projects that require students to “gather, comprehend, evaluate, synthesize, and report on information and ideas.”